chpbrijs/app-studio/Ghost/doc/design.md

 1. TextView: 'Enter your names'
 2. Spinner 1: contains all names ever used
-3. Spinner 2: contains all names ever used, except for the one in spinner 1.
+3. Spinner 2: contains all names ever used
 4. Button: 'Go'.
 Calls startNewGameWithNames()

 Methods:

 1.  void startNewGameWithNames().
-    1. Saves the names in public strings list
+    1. Saves the names (if valid and not the same) in public strings list
     2. Calls startNewGame()
 2.  void startNewGame().
     1. Chooses random player